AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

 >
 >If you modify the proxy settings, restart the app for the changes to take effect.
 Otherwise, the app continues to use the previously configured proxy server.

-1. Launch [!DNL Experience Manager] desktop app.
+1. Launch the [!DNL Experience Manager] desktop app.
 To map your [!DNL Experience Manager] instance with the app, specify your [!DNL Experience Manager] server in the format `https://[aem-server-url]:[port]`.

    ![Authenticate on Mac and provide [!DNL Experience Manager] server URL](assets/aem_desktop_app_server_url.png)